• Skip to primary navigation

 Print Friendly, PDF & EmailPrint Recipe

-This delicious recipe for crisp, golden crab cakes makes this classic favorite a breeze to prepare in your own kitchen, and comes complete with an option for a lemony chive mayo sauce to serve on the side!
+This golden and delicious crab cakes recipe is made with fresh lump crab meat, and comes complete with a lemony chive mayo sauce on the side!

-Prep Time: 30 minutes (plus 1 hour for chilling)
+Prep Time: 30 minutes (does not include 1 hour for chilling)

 Cook time: 15 minutes